sihyun-yu/Ogogada/Reports/DP4/ogogada.md

 ### Tasks
 Since we want to let the user practice POS feeling like playing game, we asked for test users to follow the 3 tasks below.

-1. Watch the history of how to use POS at level 4 (using Gifticon at the situation).
+1. Watch the guide (history) of how to use POS (using Gifticon at the situation).
-2. Do the task at level 4 with a few mistakes (allows low accuracy) and level up to 5.
+2. Do the task at level 4 and level up to 5.
-3. After playing the game, check out your rank at level 4.
+3. See the ranking of doing task at level 4.

 ### Prototype
 - Sign in